 Search Engine Optimisation

 Many small businesses still feel SEO is expensive and can’t help them compete with the big players in their industry.
-(And some read beginners guides to SEO with the thought of doing it alone, though an SEO agency will get better results)
+(And some read beginners guides to SEO with the thought of doing it alone, though a B2B SEO agency will get better results)

 This is not true.